wholesomevalue/valueblog/content/posts/naked.md

 ### Clearing & Settlement - Happy Days

-Happy days scenaior, where SugarDaddy, Melvin and Shittron & Co isn't around goes like this:
+This is the Happy days scenaior, where SugarDaddy, Melvin and Shittron & Co isn't around goes like this:

 ![](/img/dtcc_normal.png)